peakshift/bitcoin-ux/payments/introduction.md

 #### A Network of Payment Channels and Settlement

 If two parties want to make payments between themselves often, they can lock up some funds together in an on-chain transaction.
-Then they are able to bypass recording their subsequent payments with one another by instead keeping track of each of their bitcoin balances in Lightning.
+Then they are able to bypass recording their subsequent payments with one another on-chain, by instead keeping track of each of their bitcoin balances in Lightning.

 This is known as a payment channel, Lightning is essentially a network of payment channels which a sender's payment can be routed through to reach any other beneficiary.